Office of Student Services

 - Episcopal Divinity School

 This consortium offers complete cross-registration in several hundred courses, the use of library facilities in the nine schools, joint seminars and programs, and faculty exchange programs.

 Theology majors and students in the School of Theology and Ministry who want to cross register through the Boston Theological Institute should pick up a cross registration petition in Lyons Hall and return it with an authorization by the appropriate date.
 Students are expected to consult with their advisor or department chairperson before cross registering.
 Graduate Theology majors may take up to half of their courses through BTI.

-Under a program of cross registration, sophomores, juniors, and seniors may take one elective course during each semester at Boston University, Brandeis University, Hebrew College, Hellenic College, Pine Manor College, Regis College, or Tufts University if a similar course is not available at Boston College.
+Under a program of cross registration, sophomores, juniors, and seniors may take one elective course during each fall and spring semester at Boston University, Brandeis University, Hebrew College, Hellenic College, Pine Manor College, Regis College, or Tufts University if a similar course is not available at Boston College.
 Cross registration forms are available in the Office of Student Services in Lyons Hall.

-Graduate students, except law students, may cross register for one course each semester at Boston University, Brandeis, and Tufts.
+Graduate students, except law students, may cross register for one course each fall and spring semester at Boston University, Brandeis, and Tufts.
 M.B.A. students are not permitted to register at Brandeis University and students in the CSOM's Graduate Finance Program are not allowed to cross register at any of the universities.
 Cross registration materials are available in Lyons Hall.